- What is a Dating Scan and Why it It Done?

 Are There Any Drawbacks of Having Dating Scan during Pregnancy?

+Dating scans help you understand the time of conception if you have an unplanned pregnancy or are not sure about when exactly you conceived.
 If you’ve been recording your cycles and have been able to predict the time of conception, you’re safe.
-However, those of you haven’t, don’t fret as the dating scan can help you with this!
+However, those of you who haven’t, don’t fret, as the dating scan can help you with this!

 Also Read: Ultrasound Scans during Pregnancy